Visit Cumbria

 During nesting season Osprey can be seen swooping down and fishing in Lake Bassenthwaite

-This year they have built their nest away from the webcams so unfortunately we can't bring you live footage.
+There are currently some technical problems getting the images from the webcams so unfortunately we can't bring you live footage.

 However you can find out lots more about the protected Osprey and keep up to date with their activities via the Osprey Project Facebook Page.